Solana Beach Pedestrian Accident Lawyer

 The driver at-fault for intentional harm will endure severe consequences, such as criminal charges.
 If the pedestrian was killed, then the driver will face manslaughter charges, which will result in a felony and a lengthy prison sentence.

-Additionally, the driver will most likely get their driver’s license revoked.
+Furthermore, the driver will most likely get their driver’s license revoked.
 They will temporarily lose the ability to drive their vehicle and would have to go through a long process to reinstate their license.
-The chances of a driver getting their license taken away will only increase if they intentionally wanted to hit the pedestrian or were intoxicated when the accident happened.Exceptions
+The chances of a driver getting their license taken away will only increase if they intentionally wanted to hit the pedestrian or were intoxicated when the accident happened.

 There are exceptions that could limit the amount of liability for the driver.
 If the pedestrian was at-fault for the accident, then an exception will apply to the driver.
-An example could be a pedestrian, under the influence of alcohol, decided to jay-walk on the road to cross the street.
-The driver noticed the pedestrian but was unable to react in time to avoid the collision.
-In this type of situation, the pedestrian will likely be placed at-fault since they are performing an illegal act while being intoxicated.Vehicular Manslaughter
+An example could be a pedestrian, under the influence of alcohol, jaywalking on the road to cross the street.
+The driver notices the pedestrian but is unable to react in time to avoid the collision.
+In this type of situation, the pedestrian will likely share fault since they are performing a negligent action while being intoxicated.

 If a pedestrian passed away as a result of a car accident, the at-fault driver could face criminal charges.
-For example, an intoxicated driver’s failure to yield to a pedestrian using a crosswalk will likely result in the driver being faced with vehicular manslaughter or involuntary manslaughter charges.How To Reduce Pedestrian Accidents
+For example, an intoxicated driver’s failure to yield to a pedestrian using a crosswalk will likely result in the driver being faced with vehicular manslaughter or involuntary manslaughter charges.

 - Make sure to look both ways before crossing the street.
-As stated before, even if you have the right of way, drivers can still choose to speed up or pass a red light.
+As stated before, even if you have the right-of-way, drivers can still choose to speed up or pass a red light.
 It is always important for you to look both ways before you cross the street.

-When you've suffered injuries in Solana Beach because of a pedestrian accident, West Coast Trial Lawyers can help you recover financial and emotional compensation for the losses you have suffered, including medical bills, emotional distress, property damage, lost wages, and pain and suffering.
+If you were involved in a pedestrian accident in Solana Beach, West Coast Trial Lawyers will help you recover financial and emotional compensation for your losses, including medical bills, emotional distress, property damage, lost wages, and pain and suffering.